Zach's Shack

-Zach's Shack is a dive bar and hot dog restaurant in Portland, Oregon.
+Zach's Shack is a dive bar and hot dog restaurant in Portland, Oregon, United States.

 Description

 Zach's Shack is a dive bar and hot dog restaurant on Hawthorne Boulevard in southeast Portland's Sunnyside neighborhood.
 Thom Hilton of Eater Portland has described Zach's Shack as "punk rock, divey, counter-service restaurant" with a wide selection of hot dog variations.
 Thrillist has described the restaurant as "a friendly, nabe-y dive that specializes in cheap drinks, warm service, and super dogs (filled with cheese or topped with anything you can imagine) that are best eaten late-night".
 Douglas Perry of The Oregonian has said of Zach's Shack and its clientele, "This narrow storefront with a corner tavern feel is usually jammed with pierced and tattooed twentysomethings seeking cheap eats and a pint of microbrew.
 But everyone is warmly welcomed."

 Hot dogs are named after the owner's favorite rock musicians.
 The Sgt.
 Peppers has brown mustard and three varieties of peppers.
 The Chicago Dog has yellow mustard, relish, peppers, a pickle spear, onion, and celery salt, and the New York Dog has chili, cheese, and onion.
 The Grateful Dog has tomatoes, cucumbers, onions, and celery salt.
 The Dylan Dog has cream cheese and tomato and the Los Lobos Dog has black olives and jalapeños.
 The menu has also included cheese fries and Jello shots.